 Diaries or registries are a particular form of observation that allow you to get highly detailed information on a specific behaviour.

 CONTENT ANALYSIS

-Content analysis is systematic and quantitative analysis of text.
-If a large part of the information collected is in text format, systematic analysis of the content can be very effective for understanding whether there are recurring themes.
+- If a large part of the information

+- collected is in text format, systematic

+- analysis of the content can be very

+- effective for understanding whether

+- there are recurring themes.